CryptoCoderz/rubiquidus/README.md

     */2 * * * * cd /path/to/explorer && /usr/bin/nodejs scripts/sync.js market > /dev/null 2>&1
     */5 * * * * cd /path/to/explorer && /usr/bin/nodejs scripts/peers.js > /dev/null 2>&1

-forcesync.sh and forcesynclatest.sh (located in scripts/) can be used to force the explorer to sync at the specified block heights

 ### Wallet

-The wallet connected to Rubiquidus must be running with atleast the following flags:
+Rubiquidus Explorer is intended to be generic so it can be used with any wallet following the usual standards.
+The wallet must be running with atleast the following flags

     -daemon -txindex

 ### Donate

-    BTC: 1J8Chi5teDJrvBtSuQhioNCHfTNBCcCrPx
+    BTC: 168hdKA3fkccPtkxnX8hBrsxNubvk4udJi
+    RBX: JZp9893FMmrm1681bDuJBU7c6w11kyEY7D

 ### Known Issues